jk-me/jk-me.github.io/_posts/2019-06-29-trying_out_new_frameworks_-_flask.markdown

 The routes file then changes to include `from flask import render_template` and to render the template.
 The user in the function is a temporary data object to view in the server since there is no database yet.

 Control logic can also be used in the html templates.
-Flask uses the Jinja2 template engine to render, and it uses {% … %} blocks to wrap keywords for control statements, very similarly to using erb tags in Ruby.
+Flask uses the Jinja2 template engine to render, and it uses marker tags to wrap keywords for control statements, very similarly to using erb tags in Ruby.
 ```
 Flask:
 {% … %}    //logic keywords